 Similar to above this level range will depend on your current location, if you aren’t near any of the maps listed below then staying in your current area is fine provided it has a mob between level 20 and 30 to fight.

 - Streetlight – Concrete Road: Streetlight Row (Edelstein)

 A simple two platform map that some classes can possibly hit both platforms at the same time that makes it highly efficient.
 I would only choose this location though if you started in Edelstein and opted to stay in this area.

 - Evil Eye – North Forest: Giant Tree (Victoria Island)

 Your best Victoria Island option is the giant tree and the various other maps beyond where you can find other eye variants (Curse, Cold and Surgeon) that go up to monster level 29.
 Move through these maps as you feel comfortable or stay on a particular map that suits your MapleStory class strengths.

 Level 30 – 40

-Level 30 and onwards is where players can start to experience the theme dungeon content that MapleStory has to offer and one of the better methods to levelling your character.
-Not only do each of these offer instanced monsters (they align themselves to your current level) they also reward Mesos and other useful items in most cases.
-Completing all 3 of these recommended below can easily take players to level 60 and all of them can be accessed through the Maple Guide so you can visit them regardless of your starting location.
+Level 30 and onwards is where players can start to experience the theme dungeon content that MapleStory has to offer and one of the better methods to leveling your character.
+Not only do each of these offer instanced monsters (they align themselves to your current level) they also reward Mesos and other useful items.
+Completing all 3 of these recommended below can easily take players to level 60 and can be accessed through the Maple Guide so you can visit them regardless of your starting location.
 Keep in mind that even if you don’t want to do the quests the monsters in these areas level up with you and make efficient grinding maps.
 If taking this path I would personally go to Gold Beach or Ellinel Fairy Academy as the first few maps there are all great for leveling and accessed without doing any or minimal quest content.